 Stark broadening parameters are calculated from Eq.
 2.4 by using thermodynamic Greens function, the cut-off procedure is adopted and the strong collision term is added by using Eq.
 2.6 according to Griem and his collaborators [Griem (1988); Griem et al (1990)].
-The ionic contribution is taken into account from second-order perturbation theory which is known as the quadratic Stark effect [Bethe (1977)].
-Ions are treated in quasi-static approximation by using microfield distribution function of Hooper [Hooper (1968)], the comparison is done with the distribution function given in Ref.
+The ionic contribution is taken into account from second-order perturbation theory which is known as the quadratic Stark effect [Bethe (1977)]. lons are treated in guasi-static approximation by using microfield distribution function of Hooper [Hooper (1968)], the comparison is done with the distribution function given in Ref.
 [Sadykova et al. (2009)], where no sensible difference has been observed.
 The pressure line broadening is evaluated from Eq.
-2.1 and compared with the measurement [Doria et al. (2006)], given in Figs. 2-7.
-Then the electron density and the FWHM are estimated from the best-fitting profile with the measurement, illustrated in Figs. 8 and 9, respectively.
+2.1 and compared with the measurement [Doria et al. (2006)], given in Figs. 2-8.
+Then the electron density and the FWHM are estimated from the best-fitting profile with the measurement, illustrated in Figs. 9 and 10, respectively.
 The plasma expands freely and cooling down while the electron density decreases with increasing d normal to the surface.
-The gradient of density as a function of d in one dimension after 60 ns of laser exposure is shown in Fig. 8.
-The electron density profile was indicated in Ref.
+The gradient of density as a function of d in one dimension after 60 ns of laser exposure is shown in Fig. 9.
+The electron density profile is indicated in Ref.
 [Doria et al. (2006)] from line broadening by extrapolating the tabled values of Griem [Griem (1974)].
-The highest value of the electron density observed near the target surface, by plasma cooling n_e decreases rapidly with increasing d due to condensation and recombination.
-In Fig. 8 the variation of n_e near the surface is in a good agreement with the estimation in Ref.
-[Doria et al. (2006)], while the discrepancy can be seen with increasing d.
-The first region is a transient region, rapid change in electron density can be seen and the second part is related to the plasma equilibrium, where n_e is almost constant.
+The highest value of the electron density observed near the target surface, by plasma cooling $n_e$ decreases rapidly with increasing d due to condensation and recombination.
+In Fig. 9 the variation of $n_e$ near the surface is in a good agreement with the estimation in Ref.
+[Doria et al. (2006)], while the discrepancy can be seen with increasing d, this can be clearly seen in Fig. 8.
+The first region is a transient region, rapid change in electron density can be seen and the second part is related to the plasma equilibrium, where $n_e$ is almost constant.
 The Doppler broadening becomes less important with increasing density, and the width is only due to Stark broadening at high density.
 Regarding the data reported in Ref.
 [Doria et al. (2006)], the discrepancy may be due to the self-absorption.

-Figure 6: Comparison of the theoretical and measured line shapes of the Li II 548 nm line vs. wavelength at $n_e = 1.0 \times 10^{18} \text{cm}^{-3}$ and $n_e = 0.962 \times 10^{18} \text{cm}^{-3}$, respectively, at T = 2.96 eV and d = 0.89 mm [Doria et al. (2006)].
+Figure 6: Comparison of the theoretical and measured line shapes of the Li II 548 nm line vs. wavelength at $n_e = 1.0 \times 10^{18} \text{cm}^{-3}$ and $n_e = 0.962 \times 10^{18} \text{cm}^{-3}$ , respectively, at T = 2.96 eV and d = 0.89 mm [Doria et al. (2006)].

-The accuracy of calculating electronic dipole matrix-elements is approved by by comparing our results of f{if} and σ with the other calculated values in Ref.
+The accuracy of calculating electronic dipole matrix-elements is approved by comparing our results of the radial part of transition matrix-element $\sigma^2$ and the oscillator strength of transition $f{if}$ with the other calculated values in Ref.
 [Theodosiou (1985); Cohen and Kelly (1967); Ateş and Çelik (2009)], see table 1, very good agreement can be seen.